UnitTestBot/UTBotJava/docs/jlearch/jlearch-architecture.md

 # FeatureProcessor

-It is interface in framework-module, that allow to use implementation from analytics module.
+It is interface in framework-module, that allows to use implementation from analytics module.

 * `dumpFeatures(state: ExecutionState)` - dump features and rewards in some format on disk.
 Called at the end of traverse in `UtBotSymbolicEngine`